top of page

 Image from Unsplash

 The old tried and true.
-Asheville is, of course, best-known for it's outdoors.
-And if you’re looking to go on a hike, I would heartily encourage you.
+Asheville is, of course, best-known for its outdoors.
+And if you’re looking to go on a hike, I would heartily recommend it.
 Be it spring, fall, summer, or even winter, there’s some drop-dead gorgeous spots to trek on up to.

 But are these kinds of hikes really “last minute” material?
 I don’t think so.
 You have to remember to pack hiking shoes, for one thing.
 For another, you got to drive on out there, and if you’re running on a tight schedule, there simply may not be enough time.

 Fortunately, you can get a proper dose of Asheville’s outdoors without heading too far afield.
-The NC Arboretum is only fifteen minutes away from downtown, and for twenty bucks per car, you gain access to acres and acres of trails suitable for all skill levels, from the winding Hard Times to a gentle stroll through the upper gardens.
+The NC Arboretum is only five minutes away from Asheville Cottages, and for twenty bucks per car, you gain access to acres and acres of trails suitable for all skill levels, from the winding Hard Times to a gentle stroll through the upper gardens.

 Hours: 8am to 9pm, every day of the week.